Temple Mount Sifting Project: Methodology

 Unable to apply traditional excavation techniques to the disturbed soil, the project founders opted to sift the entirety of the soil retrieved from the dumping grounds.
 At the sifting site, the soil was dry-sifted and transferred into buckets, where it was left to soak.
 The remaining soil was then washed off over a wire mesh, and archaeological artifacts hand-picked from among remaining stones and modern refuse.
 This process was mostly undertaken by volunteers and tourists, under supervision of experienced staff.
 Objects retrieved from the wet-sifting process are then sorted and cataloged by on-site archaeologists, and transferred to an archaeological laboratory, to be further studied by specialists who prepare the finds for publication.
 Much like an archaeological survey, the types of finds are categorized, counted and compared to different types both within the site and in nearby sites.

-Prior to the onset of the TMSP, the wet-sifting technique, in which significant portions of the site's soil (as opposed to selected loci) are water-screened, was used by local archaeologists only in some Prehistoric sites.
+Prior to the onset of the TMSP, the wet-sifting technique, in which significant portions of the site's soil (as opposed to selected loci) are water-screened, was used by local archaeologists only in some prehistoric sites.
 This led to a problem in comparing finds from the Temple Mount to other sites.
 For example, while comparison to other Iron Age Judahite sites showed a similar distribution of different types of figurines (human, animal, etc.), the percentage of fragments was incomparable – more leg fragments were recovered by the TMSP than all other sites combined, and horn\ear fragments were reported solely by the TMSP.
-This is not to say that such fragment did not exist in other sites, but rather, that their small size caused them to remain unnoticed by archaeologists excavating in traditional methods.
+This is not to say that such fragments did not exist at other sites, but rather, that their small size caused them to remain unnoticed by archaeologists excavating via traditional methods.

 To overcome this sampling bias, samples were taken from various excavation sites in Jerusalem and subjected to wet-sifting to act as a control group.
 In the ensuing years, multiple excavation projects in Jerusalem and its environs have adopted the wet-sifting technique, some of them outsourcing the sifting work to the TMSP.
-The rising popularity of the wet-sifting technique has correlated to a notable rise in the number of seal and seal impressions discovered in excavations carried out in Jerusalem.
+The rising popularity of the wet-sifting technique has correlated to a notable rise in the number of seals and seal impressions discovered in excavations carried out in Jerusalem.

 In January 2013, the project announced the development of a statistical method using cluster analysis to partially reconstruct the original context of some of the finds.
 Later that year, it was announced that enough artifacts had been collected to serve as a representative sample, and common finds collected from that point forward will not be included in the final publication.